railwayapp/docs/src/pages/deployment/github-triggers.md

 title: GitHub Triggers
 ---

-Configure Railway to deploy every push to a repo by going to Deployments > Auto Deploys in your project.
+Configure Railway to deploy every push to a repo by going to Deployments > Triggerrs in your project.
 Here you can select a GitHub repo and branch to deploy from.
 If you have more than 1 [Railway environment](/environments), you can select which environment to use.